Kevin Nolan: Notts County

+West Ham United

 In February 2020, Nolan was appointed as first team coach at West Ham United.

+Upon the departure of club manager, David Moyes in May 2024, Nolan left the club with other coaches and back-room staff.

+England U20

+In August 2024, Nolan was appointed interim assistant head coach of the England U20 team, supporting Paul Nevin whom he had coached with at West Ham United.

+Northampton Town

+On 23 December 2024, Nolan was appointed as manager of Northampton Town on a two-and-a-half-year contract, replacing Jon Brady who had resigned three weeks earlier.

+His first game as manager, on 26 December ended in a 4–1 defeat away to Reading.

 International career

 Nolan has previously been called up to the England Under-18s and Under-21s and some commentators acknowledged that he could be a future candidate for the England squad.
 Reports have claimed that Nolan could be called up to the Republic of Ireland or Netherlands squads due to his ancestry.

-On 12 November 2012, Nolan was quoted saying he has been left hurt by being regularly over-looked by England managers.
+On 12 November 2012, Nolan was quoted saying he has been left hurt by being regularly overlooked by England managers.
 He held the record for the most Premier League appearances without winning an England cap (401 appearances), but has since been overtaken by former West Ham teammate, Mark Noble.

 Personal life

 Nolan became engaged in 2005, and married his fiancée Hayley in the summer of 2008.
 The couple had their first child, a daughter, in November 2006.
 Their second child, a son, was born in January 2010.